 Best rating: 4 out of 5 stars

-Rated by Skiresort.info, the world's largest test portal for ski resorts.
+Evaluated by Skiresort.info, the world's largest evaluation and test portal for ski resorts.
 Click here for rating process info

 The ski resort has a direct train connection.
 It is forbidden to ski off-piste as well as through... more

 They practice soft tourism.
 The lift is only in operation when there is sufficient snow.

 The northern-facing slopes of the Ettelsberg comprise an FFH area (nature and landscape protection... more

 A 5000 square metre photovoltaic facility provides "green" power to the Winterberg all... more